tomahawkins/volleyball/practice.md

   - If you must downball it over, jump to hit it.
 It's easier to hit it right in the air than on the ground.
   - Serve hard, but consistent.
 Failure rate should be < 1/7.
   - Identify weak passers, communicate with the rest of the team, and always serve them.
+  - Two people blocking every hit and downball.
+Be aggressive blockers.
+Watch the hitter, jump high, and push.